How do I become an Extra Performer

 in Film and Television

 Do you like this article?
-Please give it a +1.
+Please share it.

 Movie Extra/TV Extras Jobs - A common question we get is, "How do I get a job as an extra?"
 Becoming an extra (sometimes referred as a Background Artist) is fairly simple if you live in any city but it is much easier if you live in Los Angeles or New York.